Piano Trio No. 1 (Schubert)

-The Trio No. 1 in B-flat major for piano, violin, and cello, D. 898, was written by Franz Schubert in 1827.
+The Piano Trio No. 1 in B♭ major for piano, violin, and cello, D. 898, was written by Franz Schubert in 1827.
 The composer finished the work in 1828, in the last year of his life.
 It was published in 1836 as Opus 99, eight years after the composer's death.
-Like the E-flat major trio, it is an unusually large scale work for piano trio, taking around 40 minutes in total to perform.
+Like the E♭ major piano trio, it is an unusually large scale work for piano trio, taking around 40 minutes in total to perform.

 Structure

 The piano trio contains four movements: